 Are you keen to ski but don’t fancy travelling as far?
 Indoor and dry ski slopes have been allowed to open across the UK from July 15th.

 Schools, restaurants, shops, and leisure facilities are now all open in Switzerland.
 Due to their early lockdown, cases are falling rapidly with just over 300 active cases for the whole country.
-They have reopened their borders, but be aware if you are arriving from a highly infected country, you may be subject to a temperature check upon arrival.

 Many of the ski resorts are open for summer, and business is returning to usual.
 Check out Verbier’s website for the latest in resort information.
 We absolutely love the Alps during the summer as there’s plenty of adventures to be had.